adferrand/docker-backuppc/README.md

 docker exec -it backuppc /bin/sh
 ```

-You will have the standard tools of an Alpine distribution.
+You will obtain a shell with the standard tools of an Alpine distribution.